andreassolli/andreassolli/README.md

 Andreas Sandvik Solli (aillos)
 -------------------------
 💻 I am a Full Stack Developer
-📚 I am currently finishing a bachelors degree in applied Computer Science 🔭 My bachelor task revolves around creating a Full Stack app.
+📚 Currently finishing a bachelors degree in applied Computer Science 🔭 My bachelor task revolves around creating a Full Stack app.
-📝 I plan on doing a masters degree in System Architecture and Programming 🌟 Main languages: Java, JavaScript, C#, Python
+📝 Plan is to do a masters degree in System Architecture and Programming 🌟 Main languages: Java, JavaScript, C#, Python
-🧗‍♂️ Always striving for the highest achievements in the games I play 💬 Ask me about an anime recommendation or why you should read/watch Berserk
+🧗‍♂️ Always striving for the highest achievements in the games I play 💬 Can recommend an anime or explain why you should read/watch Berserk
 ```
 <hr>